kuality-code/Caller_Connect_with_lambda/README.md

    - Go to "Routing" > "Contact flows".

    - Click "Create contact flow".

 3. **Import Contact Flow:**

    - Click on the "Import flow" button.

    - Select the provided `contact-flow.json` file and upload it

+### *Super Bonus part*

+For a web application, we can create a Flask app to retrieve data from AWS DynamoDB and host it on AWS S3 for static hosting, with CloudFront for content delivery and caching.

+##### This approach provides a scalable, cost-effective solution for hosting a web interface that interacts with our backend on AWS.
+---